Mbatha-Marvin/ResumeBuilder/README.md

 Resume Builder
 ==========

-This is a resume builder Open source founded by [RONALD KIMELI][ronaldkimeli],[MARVIN MBATHA][marvinmbatha] and [ROBERT KIMAIYO][robertkimaiyo] who are aspiring to bring a new phase of Resume builder techs into unlocking jobs with brilliant Resumes.
-Your contribution is great inspiration and it is highly invited.
+This is a resume builder Open source founded by [Ronald Kimeli][ronaldkimeli],[Marvin Mbatha][marvinmbatha] and [Robert Kimaiyo][robertkimaiyo] who are aspiring to bring a new phase of Resume builder techs into unlocking jobs with brilliant Resumes.
+Your contribution is great inspiration and it is highly encouraged.

 Fronted Git branches
 -----------------